-Simon Rattle and Lang Lang with Bartók’s Piano Concerto No. 2
+Simon Rattle and Seong-Jin Cho with Ravel’s Piano Concerto in G major

 Sir Simon Rattle conductor

 Concerto for Piano and Orchestra in G major